 Table of Contents

-A Roth IRA is an individual retirement account that is designed to help an individual save for retirement on an after-tax basis.
-While they are kept in the Roth IRA, gains and interest from investments in a Roth IRA are not taxed while held in the account.
-Withdrawals made from a Roth IRA after reaching age 59 1/2 are tax-free and penalty-free, with certain requirements.
+A Roth IRA is a type of individual retirement account created to assist people in saving for retirement on an after-tax basis.
+While they are kept in the Roth IRA, gains and interest from investments are not taxed.
+With certain conditions, withdrawals from a Roth IRA made after the age of 59 1/2 are free from taxes and penalties.

-Here are the main potential benefits and features of a Roth IRA:
+The following are the primary attributes and potential advantages of a Roth IRA:

 - Growth on investments held in the account typically does not incur taxes.

 - Withdrawals at retirement are typically not subject to taxes if the Roth IRA has been open for at least five years and you are at least age 59 1/2.

 - There is only a 10% penalty on early withdrawals made prior to age 59 1/2.